Program Expectations

 Mentor conference calls

 Work with mentors on RCAP, SRP proposal, and an NIH or equivalent grant proposal.
-Meet with your research mentor once a month and with your career mentor once a quarter.
+Meet with your research mentor once a month and with your career mentor once a quarter

 Summer Institute II

-at UC San Diego
+at UC San Diego in La Jolla, CA

 Grant review in a NIH styled mock study section, leadership training, final presentation on SRP, methodologies and on-site mentoring